The recipe for wellbeing

 The implications of these essential principles of human nature are described in the seminal book: Human Givens: The new approach to emotional health and clear thinking.

 With these core ‘givens’ of human nature (our needs and resources) clearly understood, we can define the fundamental principles of human survival:

-- If our needs are being met well and in balance, we will be thriving and in good emotional health: we cannot be mentally unhealthy
+- If our needs are being met well and in balance, we will be thriving and in good emotional health

 - When our needs are not well met, we struggle with emotional difficulties and can suffer mental and physical illness